VerifyTests/Verify/readme.md

  * Use the diff tool to accept the changes , or
  * Manually copy the text to the new file

-This will result in the following file being created:
+This will result in the `SampleTest.Simple.verified.txt` being created:

 <!-- snippet: SampleTest.Simple.verified.txt -->
 <a id='snippet-SampleTest.Simple.verified.txt'/></a>